Mampionona33/election_python_version/README.md

 #PROJET ELECTION VERSION PYTHON
-Run this command for install python image docker docker build -t election . docker run -p 80:80 election
+Run this command for initialize the container for the project run docker-compose up